-- ▷ The presentations ► assemble the MOST IMPORTANT ASPECTS FROM THE READINGS (mandatory and optional) and ► give ADDITIONAL INPUT when necessary (for instance, on historical contexts).
-They should ► engage with the topic in a CRITICAL WAY (no mere summaries of the text material), present the main argument/s of the texts or audiovisuals, reflect on their approach to the subject, assess its validity, ► give an IMPULSE FOR DISCUSSION, and point out which ► aspects are DIFFICULT TO UNDERSTAND, remain opaque or raise further questions. - ▷ Ideally, the student/s giving a presentation act/s as 'co-instructor' for the session, for example by ▶ preparing some QUESTIONS OR ISSUES FOR DISCUSSION (which can be included in the handout [see below]).
+The presentations ▶ assemble the MOST IMPORTANT ASPECTS FROM THE READINGS (mandatory and optional) and ▶ give ADDITIONAL INPUT when necessary (for instance, on historical contexts).
+They should ▶ engage with the topic in a CRITICAL WAY (no mere summaries of the text material), present the main argument/s of the texts or audiovisuals, reflect on their approach to the subject, assess its validity, ▶ give IMPULSES FOR DISCUSSION and point out which ▶ aspects are DIFFICULT TO UNDERSTAND, remain opaque or raise further questions.

-https://doodle.com/poll/nbty9gk4t72qmvux

-▷ Depending on the number of participants, every topic can be ▶ presented BY 1 TO MAX.
-3 STUDENTS (group presentation): in most cases, the list of readings will provide enough material for a general overview and a discussion of partial aspects of the topic.
-However, please do not select a topic/date already assigned to another student as long as there are unallocated slots!
+- □ Ideally, after the 20-min. presentation, the presenting student/s act/s as 'co-instructor' for the session, for example by preparing some QUESTIONS OR ISSUES FOR DISCUSSION (which can be included in the handout [see below]). - Every participant ► selects a DATE/TOPIC from the syllabus for presentation and enters their name in the respective DOODLE until September 23: - https://doodle.com/meeting/participate/id/e1j52XZa - Depending on the number of participants, every topic can be ▶ presented BY 1 TO MAX.
+3 STUDENTS (group presentation): in most cases, the list of readings will provide enough material for a general overview and discussion of individual aspects of the topic.
+However, please do not select a topic/date already assigned to another student as long as there are still unallocated slots!